axd1967/lander/README.md

 The ascent stage separates from the descent stage, and the task is to reach the CSM that has remained in orbit.
 There is no check for success (yet).

+The ascent phase init requires to specify a (possibly negative) time advance, to reposition the CSM.
+To make an abort more realistic, specify '0' for the time advance, as the CSM is still nearby.

 Output:

     T: closing speed (km/h) (+= overtaking CSM)